 It's not just drugs, the testing will also screen for nicotine too.
 All of this begging the question: is this legal?

 "My question here is, what are we doing?
 What's the point of this?
 I think the point is we all want to have a healthy environment for our students.
 We all want to make sure they are drug-free, non-addicted lives and successful adults.
 And I believe sports teach that.
 And by holding this over their head...I worry we might lose that point," one parent said.

-In a letter sent out to parents in the district, Plainwell High School Principal Jeremy Wright explained the reasoning behind the program: to deter drug use among students.
+sent out to parents in the district, Plainwell High School Principal Jeremy Wright explained the reasoning behind the program: to deter drug use among students.
 But according to a local attorney, the random testing could open the district up to lawsuits.